 A select group of students participating in the Honors College Achievement Award competition will be awarded the Discovery Scholarship, which consists of the following:

 A select group of students participating in the Honors College Achievement Award competition will be awarded the Presidential Scholarship, which consists of the following:

 * Please note that recipients must live on campus during their freshman and sophomore years, and recipients who choose to move off campus during their junior and senior years will retain only the tuition and book stipends.

 Luckyday website | firstname.lastname@example.org | 601.266.5981

-The Luckyday Scholars Program is grounded in student engagement through a robust living-learning community, leadership development, and community service.
+The Luckyday Scholars Program is grounded in student engagement through a robust living-learning community, leadership development, scholastic achievement, and community service.
 In addition to being a Mississippi resident with a minimum 3.0 high school core grade point average, successful applicants have a history of involvement within their communities and have challenged themselves academically while balancing varying responsibilities.
 The selection committee engages in a holistic, intensive review process that examines all aspects of the application.
 Students who feel that they embody the ideals of the program (strong work ethic, social responsibility, academic persistence, a strong desire to pursue an undergraduate education, needs support to pursue higher education, and committed to the growth of others) are encouraged to apply.
-Only complete applications will be reviewed, which includes all questions, essays, and recommendations.
-The Luckyday Scholars Program is stackable with most other scholarships, with the exception of Presidential or National Merit, but it cannot exceed the federal calculated cost of attendance for the academic year.
+Only complete applications will be reviewed, which includes all questions, essays, recommendations, and well developed ZeeMee profile.
+The Luckyday Scholars Program scholarship is stackable with most other scholarships, with the exception of Presidential or National Merit, but it cannot exceed the federal calculated cost of attendance for the academic year.